History of Europe: Neolithic and Copper Age

 Evidence of permanent settlement dates from the 8th millennium BC in the Balkans.
 The Neolithic reached Central Europe in the 6th millennium BC and parts of Northern Europe in the 5th and 4th millenniums BC.
-The modern indigenous populations of Europe are largely descended from three distinct lineages: Mesolithic hunter-gatherers, a derivative of the Cro-Magnon population of Europe, Early European Farmers who migrated from Anatolia during the Neolithic Revolution, and Yamnaya pastoralists who expanded into Europe in the context of the Indo-European expansion.
-The genetic makeup of speakers of the Uralic language family in northern Europe was shaped by migration from Siberia that began at least 3,500 years ago.

-The Indo-European migrations started at around c.
-4200 BC. through the areas of the Black sea and the Balkan peninsula in East and Southeast Europe.
+The modern indigenous populations of Europe are largely descended from three distinct lineages: Mesolithic hunter-gatherers, a derivative of the Cro-Magnon population, Early European Farmers who migrated from Anatolia during the Neolithic Revolution, and Yamnaya pastoralists who expanded into Europe in the context of the Indo-European expansion.
+The Indo-European migrations started in Southeast Europe at around c.
+4200 BC through the areas around the Black sea and the Balkan peninsula.
 In the next 3000 years the Indo-European languages expanded through Europe.

-Around this time, in 4700 – 4200 BC, the Solnitsata town, believed to be the oldest prehistoric town in Europe, flourished.
+Around this time, in the 5th millennium BC the Varna culture evolved.
+In 4700 – 4200 BC, the Solnitsata town, believed to be the oldest prehistoric town in Europe, flourished.

-In the Varna Necropolis – a burial site from 4569 to 4340 BC and one of the most important archaeological sites in world prehistory, was found the oldest gold treasure (elaborated golden objects) in the world.
-Recently discovered golden artifacts in another site in Bulgaria near Durankulak appear to be 7,000 years old.
-Several prehistoric Bulgarian finds are considered no less old – the golden treasures of Hotnitsa, artifacts from the Kurgan settlement of Yunatsite near Pazardzhik, the golden treasure Sakar, as well as beads and gold jewelry found in the Kurgan settlement of Provadia – Solnitsata (“salt pit”).
-However, Varna gold is most often called the oldest since this treasure is the largest and most diverse.